 Software support longevity

 Apple typically supports iPhones for five to six years from their launch date.
-The iPhone 14 launched in September 2022, the iPhone 15 in September 2023.
-That means the iPhone 14 will likely receive major iOS updates through 2027-2028, while the iPhone 15 extends that window by roughly a year to 2028-2029.
+The iPhone 14 launched in September 2022 and received iOS 18 in 2024, so major update support is expected through approximately 2027 to 2028.
+The iPhone 15 launched in September 2023, extending that window by roughly one year to 2028 to 2029.

 Conclusion